Primary Care

 Many of the patients who attend a GP surgery on any given day would benefit from being more active and spending less time being sedentary.

-Being active is proven to reduce the risk of premature death, reduce social isolation, improve immunity and help manage or reduce the symptoms of many long-term health conditions – the benefits of being active outweigh any risks associated with long term conditions.
+Being active is proven to reduce the risk of premature death, reduce social isolation, improve immunity and help manage or reduce the symptoms of many long-term health conditions.
 Even modest changes to activity levels can play an important role in improving mental and physical wellbeing.

 The following resources have been designed to help staff working in primary care to advocate for physical activity.